Humans-of-Julia/TypeDBClient.jl/docs/src/index.md

 ## Credits

-Credits go to the [Humans of Julia] (https://github.com/Humans-of-Julia) organisation and the [Grakn team] (https://grakn.ai/).
+Credits go to the [Humans of Julia](https://github.com/Humans-of-Julia) organisation and the [Grakn team](https://grakn.ai/).

-If you like to have a chat, you can find the Humans of Julia on Discord [here] (https://discord.gg/NSYrYZQRyv).
+If you like to have a chat, you can find the Humans of Julia on Discord [here](https://discord.gg/NSYrYZQRyv).

-Also if you like to join the Grakn community, you can find them on Discord as well [here] (https://discord.gg/HBJXnzRgmx).
+Also if you like to join the Grakn community, you can find them on Discord as well [here](https://discord.gg/HBJXnzRgmx).

 ## Licence

 ```@index
 ```
 GraknClient.jl is licensed under the MIT.
-For more details click [here] (https://github.com/Humans-of-Julia/GraknClient.jl/blob/dev/LICENSE)
+For more details click [here](https://github.com/Humans-of-Julia/GraknClient.jl/blob/dev/LICENSE)

 ```@autodocs
 Modules = [GraknClient]